Crane (bird): Taxonomy and systematics

+The following cladogram is based on a molecular phylogenetic study by Carey Krajewski and collaborators that was published in 2010.

 Evolution

 The fossil record of cranes is incomplete.
 Apparently, the subfamilies were well distinct by the Late Eocene (around 35 mya).
 The present genera are apparently some 20 mya old.
 Biogeography of known fossil and the living taxa of cranes suggests that the group is probably of (Laurasian?)
 Old World origin.
 The extant diversity at the genus level is centered on (eastern) Africa, although no fossil record exists from there.
 On the other hand, it is peculiar that numerous fossils of Ciconiiformes are documented from there; these birds presumably shared much of their habitat with cranes back then already.
 Cranes are sister taxa to Eogruidae, a lineage of flightless birds; as predicted by the fossil record of true cranes, eogruids were native to the Old World.
 A species of true crane, Antigone cubensis, has similarly become flightless and ratite-like.

 Fossil genera are tentatively assigned to the present-day subfamilies: